Eliminating radiative losses in long-range exciton transport: Transport Model

 The Hamiltonian for the excitonic part of the system, depicted in Fig.~\ref{fig:system}, takes the form

-where $N$ is the number of unit cells, $n$ is the number of sites per unit cell, $\ket{\mu, i}$ denotes a localized site-basis state on the $i^{th}$ site of unit cell $\mu$, $\delta E$ is the on-site energy detuning between neighbouring unit cells, $E_0$ and $E_g$ set the energy difference between the ground state $\ket{g}$ and the excited state manifold, $\vec{r}_{\mu, i}$ is the real space position of site $\ket{\mu, i}$ and $J_a$ \& $J_b$ determine the relative strengths of inter- and intra-unit-cell coupling.
+where $N$ is the number of unit cells, $n$ is the number of sites per unit cell, $\ket{\mu, i}$ denotes a localized site-basis state on the $i^{th}$ site of unit cell $\mu$, $\delta E$ is the on-site energy detuning between neighbouring unit cells, $E_0$ and $E_g$ set the energy difference between the ground state $\ket{g}$ and the excited state manifold and $\vec{r}_{\mu, i}$ is the real space position of site $\ket{\mu, i}$.
+We emphasize here that the coherent coupling terms in Eq.~\eqref{eq:H-sys} are `all to all' couplings where each site is coupled to all other sites, with a coupling strength proportional to the inverse separation cubed.
+As such, the values of $J_a$ and $J_b$ determine the \textit{relative} strength of inter- vs intra- unit cell coupling between respective nearest neighbours.
+Furthermore, by modelling the hopping terms with a $1/|r|^3$ distance dependence, we implicitly focus on resonant F\"orster transport, typically associated with singlet excitons.
+However, the exponential distance dependence which appears in Dexter-coupled triplet exciton transfer~\cite{Intro:triplet-exp-hopping} should only lead to minor variations in Hamiltonian eigenstate structure.
+As such, we expect that the core results presented in this work will hold for different mathematical forms of the exciton hopping terms.

-Throughout the rest of this work, we fix $J_a = 1$ which, as explained in detail in Appendix~\ref{apdx:dimensionless-model}, allows us to express the model parameters in a dimensionless form, where all quantities are relative to the inter-unit-cell coupling strength $J_a$.
+Throughout the rest of this work, we fix $J_a = 1$ which, as explained in detail in Appendix~\ref{apdx:dimensionless-model}, allows us to express the model parameters in a dimensionless form, where all quantities are relative to the maximal inter-unit-cell coupling strength $J_a$.
 This allows us to focus on relative parameter scales without constraining our model to the parameter values of relevance to a specific physical system.

 In order to model the interaction between our system and the external environment within which it is embedded, we use a weak-coupling Pauli Master Equation (PME) to describe the dynamical evolution of the system eigenstate populations ($P_n$).
 The PME takes the form